NijiDigital/js-koans/README.md

 ## More information

-- Jest is used to implement and run the tests.
+- Jest is used to implement and run the tests with a custom runner and a custom reporter.
 - Babel is used seamlessly to support es2020
 - Solutions are not part of this project, but in another private one